jeffreysorgen/golf-club-sensors/docs/activity.md

 The code for the **Gyro** will identify when the device is Still, and then and prepare to record movement.

-**Steps:**
+### Three Objectives:

 _**The first objective is to display the data as a set of coordinates plus millis to the Serial Monitor.**_

-- First, enable the Gyro to read and print all data points, (x,y,z)
+- First, enable the Gyro to read and print all data points, (gX, gY, gZ)
 - Change data points to INTEGERS
-- Next, print data point only after each 100ms.
+- Next, print data point only after each 100ms (40 points per array)
-- Next, print data point plus millis.
+- Next, print data point plus millis, (gX, gY, gZ, gT)
 - Next, set **threshold** to record data only when motion is faster.
-- Print "No Movement" one time, until movement is detected.
+- Print "No Movement Detected" one time, until movement is detected.
 - Next, set millis to zero for first data point when threshold is met
 - Next, print data point plus millis (which begin at 0ms)
 - **THIS is the set of data points to collect.**